Vlaamse Volksbeweging

-The Vlaamse Volksbeweging (/nl/, "Flemish People's Movement") or VVB is a part-independent Flemish-minded non-profit association.
-Since 1991, the VVB has been campaigning for the independence of Flanders and therefore belongs to the Flemish-nationalist movement within the Flemish Movement.
+The Vlaamse Volksbeweging (/nl/, "Flemish People's Movement") or VVB is a semi-independent Flemish nationalist non-profit association active in Belgium.
+Since 1991, the VVB has been campaigning for Flemish independence and belongs to the Flemish Movement.
 The VVB maintains good contacts with most Flemish political parties.
 Its members come from all over the political spectrum.
-There are close structural ties with the Language Action Committee (T.A.K.) and the Flemish Committee for Brussels.
+There are close structural ties with the Language Action Committee (TAK) and the Flemish Committee for Brussels.

-The VVB was founded in 1956 as an independent and pluralistic pressure group chaired by Maurits Coppieters, a notorious politician and anti-fascist Flemish nationalist.
-At a VVB congress in 1962, then-political secretary Wilfried Martens launched the idea of unionist federalism for then-unitary Belgium.

 The VVB is one of the bigger social-cultural associations in Flanders.
-The Flemish People's Movement has a large number of local departments, a monthly magazine Onaf and specific workgroups.
-The VVB is officially recognised and therefore also subsidised by the Flemish Community as a socio-cultural association.
-Its goal is as follows: "The VVB aims to develop Flanders into an independent state through Dutch socio-cultural education work for adults.
-This includes studying all possible questions of a social, economic, financial, cultural and political nature, which are raised in connection with the full development of Flanders, socio-cultural training in connection with these problems and the information of public opinion in this area and all activities that can promote the resolution of these problems.
-The VVB is not a political party, but a pressure group that stands up for the general interest of the Flemish community.
-The VVB endorses the ECHR".
+The VVB has a large number of local departments, a monthly magazine Onaf and specific workgroups.
+The VVB is officially recognised and thus subsidised by the Flemish Community as a socio-cultural association.

+History

+The VVB was founded in 1956 as an independent and pluralistic pressure group chaired by Maurits Coppieters, a Flemish nationalist politician.
+At a VVB congress in 1962, then-political secretary Wilfried Martens launched the idea of federalism for then-unitary Belgium.

+Mission

+The VVB strives towards the social, cultural and political emancipation of Flanders to an independent state in Europe and plays a proactive leading role in this by looking after Flemish interests.
+As non-partisan, pluralistic association, it therefore wants to involve the broad public opinion in that effort through socio-cultural means and encourage active commitment to the democratic decision-making process.

+Management

 The current management rests with the board of directors, chairman Hugo Maes and director Hilde Roosens.

-The VVB is campaigning for Flemish independence and against the Belgian democratic deficit and the still existing discriminations against the Flemish in the Belgian institutions and in Brussels.
+Activities

 The VVB is co-founder of EPI (European Partnership for Independence) and ICEC (International Commission of European Citizens).
 On 30 March 2014, the VVB organised a successful international demonstration for self-determination and independence in Brussels.
-The annual flagging of the Tour of Flanders in which some 70 000 lion flags are distributed among the viewers is the event in which the VVB manifests itself most clearly as the promoter of a Flemish identity.
+At the annual Tour of Flanders, it distributes some 70,000 lion flags among the viewers.